Vitamin D & Arthritis

 Levels of 50 nmol/L or 20 ng/mL and above: adequate

 Levels above 125 nmol/L or 50 ng/mL: too high

 The most natural way to get your daily dose of vitamin D is from sun exposure.
 To maintain healthy levels, it is recommended to get 10-30 minutes of midday sunlight several times per week (make sure you are applying sunscreen to help prevent sunburns and skin cancer).

 There are several factors that could change this.
 The time of day, cloud cover, season, and how far you live from the equator can all have an impact on the amount of UV rays you are exposed to.
 Due to the way our skin absorbs sunlight, people with darker skin may need a little more time than this.

 While the sun is a great source of vitamin D, certain foods provide small amounts of vitamin D as well.
 These include most U.S. milk supplies and breakfast cereals, which are fortified with vitamin D; fatty fish, like trout and salmon; cheese and egg yolk; and some mushrooms.

 Vitamin D is essential in the prevention of osteoporosis.
 If you suffer from low vitamin D levels, or want to start working to prevent it, we’re here to help!
-We invite you to call us at 703.349.5100 to schedule an appointment with our nutritionist, or to schedule an appointment with one of the physicians here at Arthritis & Sports.
-To stay up-to-date on the latest news and tips from us, like us on Facebook and follow us on Twitter by clicking below.
+We invite you to schedule an appointment with our nutritionist by calling us at 703.349.5100 or clicking here to request an appointment.
+To stay up-to-date on the latest news and tips from us, be sure to follow us on Facebook and Instagram, and sign up for our monthly newsletter!